 7. Stay positive: It’s easy to get bogged down in the negative feelings associated with the end of a marriage.
 Don’t get distracted by these feelings and try to focus on the positive.
 Yes, there is positive!
 Use this as a learning experience and focus on your positive qualities that are allowing you to conquer this situation.
 Staying positive will allow you to see a hopeful future and you’re more likely to move toward it more quickly.

-8. Reach out: Don’t do this alone.
+8. Reach out: Financial uncertainty during divorce can make you feel isolated.
+Don’t do this alone.
 Surround yourself with professionals you trust and friends and family that support and energize you.
 Choose those who truly listen to you without judgment.
 This is also a time to cultivate new relationships and make an effort to meet new people.
 Join a club or group, take a class or volunteer in your community.
 You’re bound to feel invigorated while focusing on something other than the divorce.

 Nicole established the Denver Divorce Mediation Group, LLC and became a CFDP® after having experienced a divorce herself.
 She saw how difficult it was to make important financial decisions while overwhelmed with the emotions that come with divorce.
 As a divorce financial planner and mediator, she has helped hundreds of couples move through divorce and gain control of their financial future.